GamerUntouch/textual_inversion/README.md

 rm training_data/.ipynb_checkpoints/*
 rmdir training_data/.ipynb_checkpoints
 ```
-The following script deletes invisible checkpoints that JupytrLab likes to create in the /training_data/ folder which crashes training.
+The above script deletes invisible checkpoints that JupytrLab likes to create in the /training_data/ folder which crashes training.

 ### Commands